What Is a Nutrient Content Claim? (And Why It Might Be Misleading)

 So… Do Nutrient Claims Matter?

-• “Reduced fat” and “light” products are rarely good for you
+• “Reduced fat” and “light” products are rarely better for you

 healthy shopping cart